balundev/Sit-on-chair-advanced/README.md

 My another webpage created durning bootcamp

-Responsive webpage, RWD was created without template (checked on my mobile Huawei p8 lite)
+Responsive webpage, RWD was created without template, just my own idea.

-Used HTML5, Sass, gulp and javascript.
+Used HTML5, Sass, gulp and javascript. (wanted to no use jQuery)